 Circus provides a command-line script call circusd that can be used to manage one or more watchers.
 Each watcher can have one or more running processes.

 Circus' command-line tool is configurable using an ini-style configuration file.

-Here is a minimal example:
+Here's a very minimal example: